HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/troubleshooting/maintenance_mode/index.md

 # ATTENTION: Maintenance mode is enabled for Pods: Core
 ```

-If you check the logs of the affected application, you will also notice a message regarding the maintenance mode:
+If you check the logs of the affected application, there is also a message regarding the maintenance mode:

 ```sh
 # Checking the logs of a Pod using kubectl